 - When you don’t get enough sleep, your balance and coordination are affected, making you much more prone to falling.

 .Dr.
 Jason Piken, who specializes in sleep disorders said, the reason why sleep is essential to your health is the fact that the only time you are really healing your body from the day’s activities or traumas is while you sleep.
 To put it simply, if you are not sleeping, you are not healing.
+For more ways on how the lack of sleep affects your health, check out this article.

 Don’t Neglect Your Sleep